-- General assessment of the operational environment analysis of the macroeconomic situation and market environment.
-The main aim is to define the parameters that should have or most likely have significant impact, as well as the opportunities for business development. - Analysis of the possible development of the Bank's activity through assumptions, defined on the basis of the operational environment assessment and following the strategic objectives within these assumptions.
-The according assessments of key indicators within a certain period of time. - Conduction of stress tests for business risk and analysis of the reaction of key indicators for the Bank on possible adverse changes of key parameters.
+General assessment of the operational environment - analysis of the macroeconomic situation and market environment.
+The main aim is to define the parameters that should have or most likely have significant impact, as well as the opportunities for business development.

-The Bank considers that a lot of successful preventive measures are placed in order to reduce the business risk based on the results of the recently conducted stress tests on the Bank's overall activity including 2015 planned parameters, which indicate the lack of necessity for allocating an additional capital in order to cover any business risks for 2014.

-Additional capital for risk of change in real estate prices
+- Analysis of the possible development of the Bank's activity through assumptions, defined on the basis of the operational environment assessment and following the strategic objectives within these assumptions.
+The according assessments of key indicators within a certain period of time. - Conduction of stress tests for business risk and analysis of the reaction of key indicators for the Bank on possible adverse changes of key parameters. - Analysis of the client base substitution the Bank prepares an annual analysis on the transfer of clients in Retail bnking (the highest share in total number of clients) divided into the segments households and small and medium enterprises.
+A monthly analysis on the deposit distribution upon age ranges is also prepared.
+An assessment of significant deviations in the structure, the transfer of new and churn clients as well as other indicators for changes is made on the basis of these analysis. - The Bank considers that a lot of successful preventive measures are placed in order to reduce the business risk based on the results of the recently conducted stress tests on the Bank's overall activity including 2016 planned parameters, which indicate the lack of necessity for allocating an additional capital in order to cover any business risks for 2015. - Additional capital for risk of change in real estate prices